 It is never permissible to distort the meaning of quotations taken out of context or to blend quotations into new sentences.
 If a significant proportion of the publication consists of quotations from New York Times stories, the use of these quotes may be considered to be an infringement.
 Permission requests should always be sent in order to prevent any miscommunication in accordance with the New York City Process Service, especially since the approval of the New York Times is required for any editing or modification of material from the New York Times.

-- NYT BUILDING LEASING COMPANY LLC
+HOW TO SERVE LEGAL PAPERS ON NYT BUILDING LEASING COMPANY LLC

-- NEW YORK TIMES CONSTRUCTION AND DESIGN INC
+HOW TO SERVE LEGAL PAPERS ON NEW YORK TIMES CONSTRUCTION AND DESIGN INC

 The New York Times Construction and Design Inc is an entity of the New York Times Corporation established with the Department of State of New York relatively recently, having its initial filing completed on March 25th, 2013.
 The entity is entirely New York-based, filing for incorporation in Queens County for the purposes of New York City Process Service.

 The New York Times Construction and Design Inc is thus a domestic business corporation entirely coming under New York jurisdiction and requiring the corporation to adhere to rules of New York City Process Service.
 A business corporation may be formed by filing a Certificate of Incorporation pursuant to Section 402 of the Business Corporation Law.
-Since this entity does not actually have any registered agent to accept New York City Process Service on its behalf, New York City Process Service on such corporation is often complete when the Secretary of State is served.
+Since this entity does not actually have any registered agent to accept New York City Process Service on its behalf, New York City Process Service on such a corporation is often complete when the Secretary of State is served.
 The Secretary of State then will send one of these copies by certified mail for New York City Process Service to the corporation, with the New York Times Construction and Design Inc itself supplying the address while providing the Certificate of Incorporation which is on file in the Department of State.

-- NEW YORK TIMES SQUARE MEDIA LLC
+HOW TO SERVE LEGAL PAPERS ON NEW YORK TIMES SQUARE MEDIA LLC

 The New York Times Square Media LLC is a subsidiary group of the New York Times Corporation and filed for incorporation with the Department of State on November 3rd, 2010 in the county of Nassau.
 The entity itself is classified as a Domestic Limited Liability Company that falls under New York jurisdiction for New York City Process Service guidelines to be used.